akdevalliance/about/hackathon/README.md

 * 5:00pm —  Project Presentations + Dinner
 * 6:00pm — Keynote Wrap-up (Jeff) Announcements & Awards
 * 6:45pm — Awards

+## Awards & Prizes

+Prizes should be pooled together for all locations.
+No cash or gift cards should be offered for a prize as this incentivizes work for pay as opposed to learning initiatives.
+Teams will form with the explicit goal of winning as opposed to learning.

+### Awards

+Awards should reinforce learning, cooperation, completing projects, mentorship, and other attributes that resemble real work skills.

+#### 2019 awards

+* Most Meta Geek
+* Most iterations of a project
+* Vantablack box award
+* Codi Awards
+* Chance of going viral
+* Use of technology to solve industrial problems
+* Most old-school
+* Best Sound Effects
+* Most Interdisciplinary
+* Most accessible
+* Use of Arctic Theme
+* Startup idea pitch
+* Best Presentation
+* Most ambitious scope
+* Most straight-up hilarious, best conversation starter

+### prizes

+Prizes should be given in a round-robin format from a table.
+Award is announced, teams goes up to table, each person chooses a prize.
+Large prizes such as 3d printers should only be allowed 1 per team or should be distributed in some fashion unrelated to awards.

+Potential Categories (see previous prize list):
+    * Trinkets
+        * water bottles
+        * basic swag
+        * evernote rocket book
+        * etc
+	* Gadgets
+        * raspi
+        * camera sensors
+        * etc
+	* Toys
+        * small drones